matyalatte/tuw/docs/README.md

 ## Examples

-There are some [json files](../examples/README.md) to learn how to use.
+There are some [json files](../examples/README.md) to learn how to define GUIs.

 ## FAQ